 Hello Annie.
 I need help with my daughter’s behaviour.
-I find myself at times screaming and yelling and it is the exact opposite of what I want to do.
-My girls are VERY BUSY and are always into things, climbing on things and one has now started ripping up her books.
-I have found that my oldest daughter is becoming aggressive with other children Ex: running up to them and pushing them hard and she is also now hitting my husband and I. The other day she bit my 17 month old VERY hard on the finger making it swell up.
-She is usually very loving, bright, well mannered and loves her sister VERY MUCH, but I find she is just not listening to me.
+I find myself at times screaming and yelling, which is the exact opposite of what I want to do.
+My girls are very busy and are always into things; they climb on things, and one has now started ripping up her books.
+I have found that my oldest daughter is becoming aggressive with other children, including running up to them and pushing them hard, and she is also now hitting my husband and me.
+The other day she bit my 17-month-old very hard on the finger, making it swell up.
+She is usually very loving, bright, well-mannered, and loves her sister very much, but I find she is just not listening to me.

 Who’s leading who?

-Ok, let’s move to what your older daughter is actually up to.
+Ok, let’s move on to what your older daughter is actually up to.
 You mentioned that she hits you and your husband.
-We absolutely want to stop that along with the aggressiveness towards her sister, other people as well as items around the house.
+We absolutely want to stop that, along with the aggressiveness towards her sister and other people, as well as towards items around the house.
 So how do we deal with it?
 Well, let’s look at why she might be doing destructive things in the first place and then what we can do about it.

-Start with trying to implement a routine as you’ve noticed life is hard if you don’t have a clear path forward.
-Do some kind of energetic physical activity every day, like walking the dog, gardening or going to the park.
-Add activity of which they can be a part, like cleaning up, sorting socks or emptying the dishwasher.
-Include naps when needed, snacks, story time(s) and bedtime routine with clear and consistent guidelines.
-On top of this you will need to add the grocery shopping and other chores.
+Start with trying to implement a routine, as you’ve noticed life is hard if you don’t have a clear path forward.
+Do some kind of energetic physical activity every day, like walking the dog, gardening, or going to the park.
+Add activities of which they can be a part, like cleaning up, sorting socks, or emptying the dishwasher.
+Include naps when needed, snacks, story time(s), and a bedtime routine with clear and consistent guidelines.
+On top of this, you will need to add grocery shopping and other chores.

 Give your attention to the victim, not the perpetrator